k0da/helm-gh-pages-microservices/README.md

 - **destination-charts-folder**: The version of Helm you're using - either v2 or v3.
 Defaults to `v3`.

+- **helm-chart-version**: Value to --version  argument to helm package command Defaults to ''

-- **helm-package-args**: Additional arguments to helm package command Defaults to ''
+- **helm-app-version**: Value to --app-version argument to helm package command Defaults to ''

 ### Org or User Pages